What is Enterprise Platform as a Service (PaaS)?

 While PaaS can be more cost-effective than IaaS in some cases, it can also be more expensive due to the need for specialized skill sets to manage and operate PaaS environments.

-Difficulty migrating applications
+Difficulty in migrating the applications

 Often, migrating existing applications to a PaaS platform can be difficult and time-consuming.